cssblab/EBprot/perseus-plugin/README.md

 **PluginEBprot** is an implementation of EBprot developed for the [Perseus platform](http://www.coxdocs.org/doku.php?id=perseus:start), providing a GUI for Windows users.

-1.There are two modules available:
+There are two modules available:
 1. `EBprotV2` runs the differential expression analysis on the given data
 2. `EBprotV2.GrpComparisons` contains an extra sub-module that creates ratio data for groups comparisons from multiple experiments and then runs the differential expression analysis like `EBprotV2`